 Build the design around a well-defined ‘concept’

-Likewise, a hotel with environment and sustainability at the heart of its existence, will have a concept that builds on natural elements incorporated into the overall design.
+Likewise, a hotel with environment and sustainability at the heart of its existence will have a concept that builds on natural elements incorporated into the overall design.

-Make the ‘first impression’ count
+Make the ‘first impression’ count.

 Create hotel rooms that are functional yet minimalistic

 Instead, opt for a minimalistic design that is devoid of any clutter.
 ‘Less is more’ when it comes to designing hotel rooms.

 Design ‘versatile’ eating spaces

-To make the best use of available area and monetary resources, focus on creating eating areas that can be utilized to serve all types of meals- breakfast, midday meals or lunch, evening tea, and dinner.
+To make the best use of available area and monetary resources, focus on creating eating areas that can serve all types of meals- breakfast, midday meals or lunch, evening tea, and dinner.
 This will save you a lot of time and money.

-As already mentioned, hotel rooms do not have much room for experimentation when it comes to designing.
+As mentioned, hotel rooms do not have much room for experimentation regarding design.
 But the eating spaces in your hotel are where you can create a specific theme and build upon it.

-This theme must be complementary to the main ‘concept’ that we emphasized on as the first step in hotel interior designing.
+This theme must be complementary to the central ‘concept’ we emphasized as the first step in hotel interior design.

-Do not forget add-ons
+Do not forget add-ons.

 Based on your budget and time constraints, do have value additions in your hotel (where possible) for the guests to enjoy.
 Lounge areas, bars, and gymnasiums are examples of such add-ons.
-They can be a great place to socialize, unwind, and get refreshed.
+They can be a great place to socialize, unwind, and refresh.
 The ‘concept’ will again be the key here.

-So if you are looking to create a warm and inviting interior design for your hotel, your search for the best ends with Ansa Interiors.
+So if you want to create a warm and inviting interior design for your hotel, your search for the best ends with Ansa Interiors.
 With our highly skilled team, we guarantee you an experience that is right on the money, free of any stress or hassle.
 Call now to book your consultation!